 In connection with this offering, and upon completion of the Reorganization Transactions, each option under the 2014 Plan that is outstanding at such time, whether vested or unvested, will be substituted for an option to purchase a number of shares of Class A common stock under the 2021 Plan, and the option holders will receive a cash payment in respect of their options (whether vested or unvested) in an aggregate amount of approximately \$6.3 million, which we expect to make in the fourth quarter of 2021.
 In addition, as a result of the waiver and the resultant modification in the terms of certain performance-vesting awards as further described in "Executive and Director Compensation-Equity Compensation," we will record compensation expense based on the fair value of the modified awards.
-Assuming all of the options vest and an offering price of \$18.50 per share of Class A common stock (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus), we would expect to recognize a cash compensation expense of approximately \$1.1 million and a non-cash compensation expense of approximately \$23.3 million, each in the fourth quarter of fiscal 2021, as well as, an additional non-cash compensation expense of approximately \$12.7 million ratably over the next 4.5 years.
+Assuming all of the options vest and an offering price of \$20.00 per share of Class A common stock, we would expect to recognize a cash compensation expense of approximately \$1.3 million and a non-cash compensation expense of approximately \$23.3 million, each in the fourth quarter of fiscal 2021, as well as, an additional non-cash compensation expense of approximately \$12.7 million ratably over the next 4.5 years.